thomas-haslwanter/statsintro/rst/statsPreface.rst

    scared off, you can download individual files easily from your web-browser.

+Chapter 1
-Chapter 1 gives an introduction to the book, especially to the Python programming environment that we are going to use.
-Chapter 2 proceeds with an introduction to statistical analysis.
-Chapter 3 provides the basis on which statistic rests: continuous and discrete distribution functions.
-Chapter 4-10, form the heart of the
+    gives an introduction to the book, especially to the Python programming environment that we are going to use.

+Chapter 2
+    proceeds with an introduction to statistical analysis.

+Chapter 3
+    provides the basis on which statistic rests: continuous and discrete distribution functions.

+Chapters 4-11
+    form the heart of the introduction: they introduce the different statistical tests, and give examples (including the Python code) on how to use them.

+Chapters 12-14
-introduction: they introduce the different statistical tests, and give examples (including the Python code) on how to use them.
-Chapters 11- 13 provide an outlook to advanced statistical analysis procedures, with an introduction to statistical modeling in Chapter 12, and a presentation of the basic ideas of Bayesian Statistics in Chapter 13.
+    provide an outlook to advanced statistical analysis procedures, with an introduction to statistical modeling in Chapter 13, and a presentation of the basic ideas of Bayesian Statistics in Chapter 14.

+Code samples are marked as follows

+Python code samples, listed in the Appendix.

 Contributor List
 ----------------